-The table below indicates what we usually will find when we conduct the eye examinations of people who are under the influence of the seven drug categories.
+The table indicates what we usually will find when we conduct the eye examinations of people who are under the influence of the seven drug categories.
 You should now be starting to see how the evidence gathered by a DRE fits together like the pieces of a jigsaw puzzle.
 Each category has its own unique set of clues.
 This will become even more evident when we consider the vital signs examinations in Session VI.

-Drug Category CNS Depressants CNS Stimulants Hallucinogens Dissociative Anesthetics Narcotic Analgesics Inhalants Cannabis Horizontal Gaze Nystagmus Present None None Present None Present None Vertical Gaze Nystagmus Present (High dose) None None Present None Present (High dose) None Lack of Convergence Present None None Present None Present Present Pupil Size Normal (1) Dilated Dilated Normal Constricted Normal (4) Dilated (6) Reaction to Light Slow Slow Normal (3) Normal Little or None Visible Slow Normal
+Drug Category CNS Depress ants CNS Stimula nts Halluci nogens Dissociative Anesthetics Narcotic Analgesics Inhalants Cannabis Horizontal Gaze Nystagmus Present None None None Present None None Present None Vertical Gaze Nystagmus Present (High dose) None None Present None Present (High dose) None Lack of Convergence Present None None Present Present None Present Pupil Size Normal (1) Dilated Dilated Normal Normal Constricted Dilated (6) Reaction to Light Slow Slow Normal (3) Normal Little to None Visible Slow Normal

-(1) Soma and Quaaludes usually dilate pupils
+(1) Soma, Quaaludes, and some anti-depressants usually dilate pupils

-(2) Quaaludes and ETOH may elevate
+(2) Quaaludes, ETOH and some anti-depressants may elevate

-(3) Certain psychedelic amphetamines cause slowing
+(3) Certain psychedelic amphetamines may cause slowing

-(4) Normal but may be dilated
+- (4) Normal, but may be dilated

-(5) Down with anesthetic gases, up with volatile solvents and aerosols
+- (5) Down with anesthetic gases, up with volatile solvents and aerosols

-(6) Pupil size possibly normal
+- (6) Pupil size possibly normal